tjcardinal/mtg-card-database/README.md

 Operations include: adding cards, removing cards, updating card prices, searching cards, and exporting to csv

-# Common usage
+# Common usage examples

-Add 4 foil of a card:
+Add 4 foil of a card:\
 mtgdb -af shm 211 4

-Remove 2 non-foil of a card:
+Remove 2 non-foil of a card:\
 mtgdb -r shm 211 2

-Update prices for a foil card: mtgdb -uf shm 211
+Update prices for a foil card:\
+mtgdb -uf shm 211

-Update prices for all cards:
+Update prices for all cards:\
 mtgdb --update-all

-Update prices for all cards and export to csv: mtgdb --update-all -c
+Update prices for all cards and export to csv:\
+mtgdb --update-all -c

-Searching for a non-foil card: mtgdb -s shm 211
+Searching for a non-foil card:\
+mtgdb -s shm 211